On plethysms and Sylow branching coefficients

 \section{Abstract}

-We prove a recursive formula for plethysm coefficients of the form $a^\mu_{\lambda,(m)}$, generalising results on plethysms due to Bruns--Conca--Varbaro and de Boeck--Paget--Wildon.
+We prove a recursive formula for plethysm coefficients of the form $a^\mu_{\lambda,(m)}$, encompassing those which arise in a long-standing conjecture of Foulkes.
+This also generalises results on plethysms due to Bruns--Conca--Varbaro and de Boeck--Paget--Wildon.
 From this we deduce a stability result and resolve two conjectures of de Boeck concerning plethysms, as well as obtain new results on Sylow branching coefficients for symmetric groups for the prime 2.
 Further, letting $P_n$ denote a Sylow 2-subgroup of $S_n$, we show that almost all Sylow branching coefficients of $S_n$ corresponding to the trivial character of $P_n$ are positive.